 Nursing Leadership (NURS494)

-Exploration and application of nursing leadership concepts and theories utilized in the delivery of healthcare.
-Emphasis on expansion of nursing?s professional sphere of influence.
-Development of leadership attributes associated with professional nursing roles.
-Portfolio construction, including reflection on the integration of nursing roles, theories, research, ethics, and Christian worldview. + CAPS Goal Area 1. + Prerequisites: NURS360, NURS404, NURS410, NURS421E, and NURS430.
+Exploration and application of nursing leadership concepts and theories uti?lized in the delivery of healthcare with an emphasis on expansion of nursing?s professional sphere of influence.
+Development of leadership attributes associ?ated with professional nursing roles in the context of a Christian worldview.
+Construction of a portfolio that includes individual and collective reflection on the integration of nursing roles, theories, research, ethical perspectives, and a Christian worldview as it relates to the context of professional nursing.

 Community, Self and Formation: Ancient and Contemporary Narratives (CORE300)